Can Autism Be Confused with Social Anxiety? A Closer Look

 Techniques for Managing Social Anxiety

 Cognitive-behavioral therapy (CBT) is a common treatment for social anxiety.
 It helps individuals reframe negative thinking patterns and gradually face feared situations.
-Mindfulness practices and regular exercise also contribute to reducing anxiety levels.
+Mindfulness practices and regular exercise also reduce anxiety levels.

 Role of Support Networks

 Support networks are critical for both conditions.
 Families, educators, and peer groups provide practical support and understanding.
-Whether it’s offering sensory breaks for autistic individuals or reassurance for those with social anxiety, compassionate environments foster growth and well-being.
+Compassionate environments foster growth and well-being.

 Impacts on Daily Life